1984 Summer Olympics: Participating National Olympic Committees

 Athletes from 140 states competed at the 1984 Summer Olympics.
 Eighteen states made their Olympic debut: Bahrain, Bangladesh, Bhutan, British Virgin Islands, Djibouti, Equatorial Guinea, The Gambia, Grenada, Mauritania, Mauritius, North Yemen, Oman, Qatar, Rwanda, Western Samoa, Solomon Islands, Tonga, and the United Arab Emirates.
 Zaire had previously competed at the 1968 Summer Olympics as Congo-Kinshasa.
 The People's Republic of China made its first appearance in a Summer Olympics since 1952, while for the first time the Republic of China team participated under the politically contrived name of Chinese Taipei.

 The Soviet Union led the Warsaw Pact members and other Communist countries in a boycott of the Los Angeles Olympics, in retaliation for the U.S.-led boycott of the Moscow Olympics four years earlier (over the Soviet Union's invasion of Afghanistan in 1979).
 The pretexts for the 1984 Soviet-led boycott were concerns over security, "chauvinistic sentiments" and "an anti-Soviet hysteria ... being whipped up" in the United States.
 However, a handful of communist countries disregarded the boycott and attended the Games anyway, among them Yugoslavia (host of the 1984 Winter Olympics), the People's Republic of China, and Romania (the only Warsaw Pact country that had opted to ignore the Soviet demands).
 The Romanian team received a particularly warm reception from the United States; when the Romanian athletes entered during the opening ceremonies, they were greeted by a standing ovation from the spectators, who were mostly U.S. citizens.
 This would turn out to be Romania's most successful Olympic Games – they won 53 medals, including 20 golds.

 In the table below, the number of athletes representing each state is shown in parentheses.

+Number of athletes by National Olympic Committees

 Boycotting countries

 Fifteen countries took part in the Soviet-led boycott of the 1984 Summer Olympics: